linde/gke-multi-cluster-examples/layer4-internal-lb/README.md

 # first, grab the IP and port address of the load balancer

-echo google_compute_address.internal_lb_ip.address | terraform console
+echo google_compute_address.internal_lb_ip_xreg.address | terraform console
 echo local.redis_port | terraform console

-# then start a container we can re-attach to across sessions, as helpful
+# since this was internal, lets just use a shell on one of the clusters to verify connectivity
-kubectl --context w run --image=debian sleepy -- /bin/bash -c "sleep infinity"
+kubectl run -it --image=debian bash -- /bin/bash
-# here is how we reattach
-kubectl --context w exec sleepy -it -- bash

 # and within the cluster via that bash prompt, use nc to do our L4 check of the VIP
 apt update
 apt install netcat-traditional

-echo PING | nc -q1 [load balancer IP] [load balancer port] [ctrl-D]
+echo PING | nc -q1 [load balancer IP] [load balancer port]
+# it should reply: +PONG
+[ctrl-D]
 ```